jayednahain/Shooping-App/README.md

   - this method will work for
     - if the current product amount is 1 -> if will remove the entire product item from the cart
     - if current product amount is more then 1 -> it will decrement the product amount
+# 485
+# Alert Dialogs
+- showing alert dialog when we want to remove item from cart list
+- (alertDialog1.1) - showing alert dialog when we want to remove item from cart list.
+-
+-

 # Dart language Functions
   - 201